Martien/Aarde/src/money.md

 title: "Money"
 ---
 # Money
-> Money, Money, so they say, is the root of all evil today.
+> Money, so they say, is the root of all evil today.
 > > — [Roger Waters](https://en.wikipedia.org/wiki/Money_(Pink_Floyd_song)), Pink Floyd.
 ~~~js
 import { section } from "./components/aids.js";